Aligary/tdd-student-store-starter/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.
+### Reflection

+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+The topics in the lab did prepare me enough for the assignment.
+I was able to reference my labs to get the project done.

+* If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+If I had more time I would have completed the core features and made the webpage more visually appealing

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+I was not able to demo a complete project.
+I didn't have the category filter or search bar working.
+I noticed that my peers were able to complete the shopping cart aspect of the project and I would have liked to try that as well.

+### Open-source libraries used

+- Add any links to open-source libraries used in your project.

+### Shout out

+Shoutout to Roy for helping me debug my search bar feature even after the initial due date.